 There are several reasons for this, including, but not limited to the following:

-- Your keywords might not match, particularly if you’ve run them by Google Translate only.
+- Your keywords might not match, particularly if you’ve run them through Google Translate only

 You can target foreign markets in two ways (or use a combination of them both):

-Each allows you to achieve the same objective: You can launch a search presence in a foreign market.
+Each allows you to achieve the same objective: Launch a search presence in a foreign market.

-When to use them and how they work differs greatly.
-What’s more is that the one you choose will affect your decisions even further.
-So, let’s go through each to ground your understanding.
+When to use them and how they work differs greatly, and the approach you choose will affect your future decisions.

-In this approach, also known as geo-targeting, your international site or sites target users in a specific location.
+In this approach, also known as geo-targeting, your international site targets users in a specific location.

 Unlike what many SEOs think, country targeting isn’t just about translating the site for the language your target user speaks.

-For one, you might be targeting users who speak your language already, but the information that would engage them would differ.
+For one, you might be targeting users who speak your language already, but the information that would engage them differs.

-For example, a clothing shop in the US wishing to expand to the UK wouldn’t have to worry much about the language.
-Sure, there are some differences between American and British English.
-For the most part, however, I doubt these differences would prevent a British buyer from understanding the copy.
+For example, a US clothing shop wishing to expand to the UK wouldn’t have to worry much about language.
+Sure, there are some differences between American and British English, but I doubt the differences would prevent a British buyer from understanding the copy.

-- Your content or offer must change for the new location (i.e., different sizing options, as per the example above.)
+- Your content or offer must change for the new location (e.g. different sizing options), or

 - You have the resources to create country-specific content.
 Otherwise, you risk having duplicate content across your main and international sites.

-In this approach, you target people speaking the same language but not necessarily living in the same location.
-A good example is Spanish, a language spoken in 20 countries, or French, the official language of 30 countries, and so on.
+In this approach, you target people who speak the same language but who do not necessarily live in the same location.
+A good example is Spanish, a language spoken in 20 countries, or French, the official language of 30 countries.

 A business may wish to launch a website in a foreign language to position themselves for its native speakers.
 This company, for example, operates sites in three different languages: their native German, English, and French.